-The best way to get it right is to find a good digital signage or AV consultant who will learn about your business aims, any recurring issues your retail stores experience, and assess the space you have.
+The best way to get it right is to find a good digital signage consultant who will learn about your business aims, any recurring issues your retail stores experience, and assess the space you have.
 They can then identify the specific types of screens, enclosures and content you need to address the specific challenges your business faces.

 Success with digital signage comes from careful consideration, getting the right tool for the right job and evolution, not simply installing a screen and putting some marketing messages on it.

 Approach the subject of digital signage with an open mind, and speak to an expert who cares about your business’s long term success, and you’ll be amazed by the results your retail business can achieve.

 If you’re interested in using digital signage for retail, why not take a look at some case studies

 If this is your first digital signage project, why not check out some of our articles on getting it right first time?